-With a pay rate for Journalists that is 58 percent greater than the national average by 79 percent, Journalists in San Francisco receive some of the highest pay in the country.
-Journalists will also find cushy salaries in San Diego (+57 percent), San Francisco (+31 percent), Atlanta (+20 percent), and New York (+18 percent).
-Journalists' salaries are heavily influenced by location — Journalists in Charlotte bring in salaries that are 33 percent lower than the national average, proving that location is a major factor in pay.
-Not at the bottom but still paying below the median are employers in Dallas and Austin (17 percent lower and 15 percent lower, respectively).
+Surpassing the national average by 79 percent, Journalists in San Francisco receive some of the highest pay in the country.
+Journalists will also find cushy salaries in Washington (+60 percent), San Diego (+34 percent), New York (+29 percent), and Atlanta (+22 percent).
+Journalists in Charlotte make 33 percent less than the national average, proving that location is a major factor in pay.
+Not at the bottom but still paying below the median are employers in Dallas and Austin (16 percent lower and 14 percent lower, respectively).

 Related Job Salaries